cloud8421/today/README.md

                            over the option. (default: "./tasks.json")

 Task management:
   list                     List all tasks.
-Optionally takes a context option
+Can filter by context with
+                           --include-context/-i or --exclude-context/-e).
-                           (--context or -c) to filter tasks by that context. add                      Add a new task.
-Requires a text description and optionally takes a context option (--context or -c) to add the task under that context.
+  add                      Add a new task.
+Requires a text description and
+                           optionally takes a context option (--context or -c) to add the task under that context.